goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 ---

-In computing circles we frequently have to deal with something we call ‘legacy systems.’
+In computing circles we frequently have to deal with something we call ‘legacy systems’.

 As with many of our terms of art, the definitions are as precise as they are varied.
-Often, when people talk about legacy systems, they mean something outdated, and therefore ‘bad.’
+Often, when people talk about legacy systems, they mean something outdated, and therefore ‘bad’.

 But being outdated is not a convincing argument.
 A system does not have to rely on modern technology to work reliably and be amenable to change.[^stroustrup] Indeed, the reason for the staying power of legacy systems is that they work, and therefore have value, and their value is expensive to recreate.

-[^stroustrup]: [Bjarne Stroustrup says](https://www.stroustrup.com/bs_faq.html#legacy) that often ‘legacy code’ is used pejoratively by people promoting a replacement for commercial or political motives.
+[^stroustrup]: [Bjarne Stroustrup says](https://www.stroustrup.com/bs_faq.html#legacy) that ‘legacy code’ is often used pejoratively by people promoting a replacement for commercial or political motives.

 A better way to think about these is as systems that are hard to maintain.